mozilla/areweslimyet/html/faq.md

 '''Explicit memory''' is memory that Firefox has explicitly allocated, either via `malloc` or `mmap`.
 The explicit measure is particularly useful when checking for memory leaks.
 If the measured explicit value at two points in time is the same, then we've `free`'d as much as we've `malloc`'ed between those two points in time.
 In contrast, the RSS values at those two points might not be the same, for example because our heap might become fragmented.

+The ''explicit'' measurement comes from Firefox itself, and it's had bugs in the past, and the exact set of allocations it covers has changed over time.
+It's therefore tricky to compare ''explicit'' measurements between two builds which happened a long time apart.
+The ''resident'' numbers come from the operating system and should be comparable between all builds.

+## Why are there gaps in the graphs?

+XXX I don't know.

 ## "RSS: After TP5, tabs closed [+30s]" is almost twice as high as "RSS: Fresh start" -- doesn't that mean Firefox leaks a ton of memory?

 Well, not exactly.